5 Connecticut children, ages 8-17, dead after New York crash

 SCARSDALE, N.Y.
-(AP) — Five children from Connecticut, ranging in age from 8 to 17, were killed in a fiery early morning crash Sunday on a New York highway, police said.
+(AP) — Five children from Connecticut, ranging in age from 8 to 17, were killed in a fiery crash on a New York highway, police said.

 The 9-year-old was “apparently riding in the rear hatchback/cargo area and escaped out the rear,” according to the statement.
 The boy was taken to the hospital with injuries that were not life-threatening.

-The five who were killed include four males and a female.
+The five who were killed include four boys and a girl.
 Their identities have not yet been released.
 Police said they are all from Connecticut.

 Matt Conway, the superintendent of schools in Derby, Connecticut, said he learned the children were part of a family that recently moved to the New Haven County community from New York but had not enrolled in the district.
 Conway said he reached out to the father on Sunday and offered to provide him information about available supports in the community for him and his family.
 He planned to talk with the father again on Monday.